logo elektroda

 TG0B – battery temperature sensor (room=battery)

-TT0D-TT9D - screen driver sensor (iPads only)
+TT0D-TT9D – display driver sensor (only available in tablets)

 Watchdog Timeout No Check In